Home

 Addition Regrouping Games

-Yes math can be tedious and boring at times, but it doesn't have to stop there.
-Addition regrouping games help kids to learn and see how fun learning to add can really be.
+Learning to add can be tedious and boring at times.
+Addition regrouping games help kids to learn and see have fun learning addition at the same time!

 To Regroup or Not to Regroup?